 - any many other services related to subcontractors and suppliers

 What is “Subcontractor Law” and is it a New Legal Specialty?
 From a practical point, subcontractor law has been practiced by lawyers since the 1800’s; however, as the American legal systems has become more complex, Subcontract Law has developed into a unique area of law with just a handful of experienced lawyers.
 Specialty trade contractors and suppliers of construction materials and equipment have different rights, remedies and defenses than general contractors or project owners.
 Similarly, there are different Georgia statutes and federal laws governing them.
-A good subcontract law attorney understands these statutes, as well as their contract rights, the unique licensing requirements, and their very unique business models in order to help the specialty trade contractor or supplier succeed in today’s competitive building market.
+Good construction law attorneys understand these statutes, as well as their contract rights, the unique licensing requirements, and their very unique business models in order to help the specialty trade contractor or supplier succeed in today’s competitive building market.
 Georgia Subcontract Law combines all of the areas of law affecting subcontractor and materialmen into one area of practice.